Next-Gen App & Browser Testing Cloud

 Plus, it also assists with writing tasks and can automate certain browser actions.
 The AI layer operates alongside traditional rendering and navigation systems.

-Best browsers with AI features are Perplexity Comet, ChatGPT Atlas, Dia, Microsoft Edge with Copilot, Opera with Aria, Brave with Leo AI, Arc, Sigma AI Browser, and DuckDuckGo.
+The best browsers with AI features are Perplexity Comet, ChatGPT Atlas, Dia, Microsoft Edge with Copilot, Opera with Aria, Brave with Leo AI, Arc, Sigma AI Browser, DuckDuckGo, Genspark AI Browser, and Fellou.
+Each one is compared below by capability, platform support, and the task it handles best.

 Key Features: